redox-os/website/content/news/this-month-250430.md

 "setuid is not a security issue in itself, but every setuid binary needs to be carefully written to avoid privilege escalation as it inherits an untrusted environment from the parent process.
 For example LD_PRELOAD needs to be ignored by the dynamic linker, PATH needs to be replaced with something trusted, and more.
 Containers also have bad interactions with setuid binaries.
 If you were to allow mount namespaces without any other isolation, you can easily trick a setuid binary into using a different config than it should.
 For example you could present a sudoers config to sudo that allows anyone to run any command as root without needing a password"

-`sudo` now requests the "sudo" daemon to elevate its privileges, after the daemon validates the user's credentials.
+`sudo` and `su` now request the "sudo" daemon to elevate their privileges, after the daemon validates the user's credentials.
-The `passwd` command delegates setting the user's password the "sudo" daemon.
+The `passwd` command delegates setting the user's password to the "sudo" daemon.
 This eliminates all "setuid" programs from Redox.

 ## Bootloader Improvements